 5. Pray for us and support us physically and spiritually.

 Love on us, and sometimes that means tough love.
-Most churches do well at sending occasional care packages and spoiling us while we are home (which is greatly appreciated!), but don’t forget to remind us that we are sinners who still need the gospel.
-Missionaries get into sin spirals, and it’s tempting to deflect our sin onto others or onto a difficult situation in ministry.
+Most churches do well with occasionally sending care packages and spoiling us while we are home (which we greatly appreciate!)
+But don’t forget to remind us that we are sinners who still need the gospel.
+Missionaries get into sin spirals.
+It can be tempting to deflect our sin onto others or onto a difficult situation in ministry.

 “Confess your sins and be forgiven.”
-We need to hear that and we need to hear it often.
-A missionary recently confided to me that when she seeks input on her own sin issues, it is difficult to get people from home to acknowledge her sin and hold her accountable.
+We need to hear that often.
+A missionary recently told me that when she seeks input on her own sin issues, it is difficult to get people from home to acknowledge her sin and hold her accountable.
 She laments, “They tend toward enabling and giving me excuses because of the stresses of our ministry.”

 One of our favorite lines from Lauren Daigle’s song “I Am Yours” says, “He who kneels walks away healed.”
 Be brave.
-Remind us of our constant need for healing by offering to kneel with us, and then point us to God’s never-ending grace in the gospel.
+Remind us of our constant need for healing by offering to kneel with us.
+Then point us to God’s never-ending grace in the gospel.
 This is where we truly find the joy of the Lord and the strength to press on.
-Most of all, spend the time and finances to come and visit us and to meet with our team.
+Most of all, spend the time and finances to visit us and meet with our team.
 You might be surprised how many missionaries have never had a care visit from their sending church!
 Commit today not to let your missionaries fall into that statistic.
-Think of specific ways to pursue them and stay connected to them—body, mind and soul.
+Think of specific ways to pursue them and stay connected to the body, mind, and soul.

-The elders who recently visited us have now arrived home safely, and the following week I received a picture of the bulletin with our names in the ongoing monthly slot, “Praying for Missionaries.”
+The elders who recently visited us got home safely, and the following week I received a picture of the bulletin with our names in the ongoing monthly slot, “Praying for Missionaries.”
 We are not forgotten.
 Ministry is hard.
 We have struggled.
 We have sinned.
-But, by God’s grace and for His glory, we press on with joy because of the strength He gives and because of the churches who faithfully serve as senders.
+By God’s grace and for his glory, we press on with joy because of the strength he gives and because of the churches who faithfully serve as senders.

 This point is made poignantly in Mabel Williamson’s book, Have We No Rights?